Blog · How Cognitor researches ETFs

 How Cognitor differs from the single-source trap

-A newsletter from one analyst: one worldview, one set of blind spots, one person's career risk or reward structure influencing their calls.
-A chat AI response: helpful for quick answers, but no protocol, no auditability, no comparability week to week -- and often with hidden correlations you cannot see.
-Cognitor separates the Panel (six specialist lenses with domain boundaries), runs five architecturally distinct SENIOR verdicts on the same evidence, and produces a fixed-protocol synthesis (PRIME).
-This structure means disagreement is visible, auditability is possible, and you are not betting on one voice's luck.
+A newsletter from one analyst: one worldview, one set of blind spots, one person's career risk-reward structure influencing their conviction.
+A chat AI response: useful for quick synthesis, but no fixed protocol, no auditability, no week-to-week comparability -- and hidden correlations you cannot audit.
+A robo-advisor: optimizes for a simplified model of risk tolerance, not for scenario-specific divergence mapping.

 FAQ

-Does Cognitor hide conflicts?
+Does Cognitor hide or smooth over internal conflicts?

-Is this advice?
+Is this investment advice?

 Cognitor provides general financial information and educational research -- not personal investment advice or a recommendation to buy or sell any security.